 IP TAKE: New England Foundation for the Arts supports organizations throughout the region that showcase musicians based throughout the U.S. and abroad.
 It also encourages these organizations to seek new and interesting musicians to bring into their communities.

 PROFILE: New England Foundation for the Arts (NEFA) was established in 1976 as one of six regional arts organizations that received initial funding from the National Endowment for the Arts in order to strengthen and cultivate arts on a regional level.
 The foundation “invests in artists and communities and fosters equitable access to the arts, enriching the cultural landscape in New England and the nation.”
 Most of its music funding derives from the Music grantmaking program.
 Other performance arts (theater and dance) have specific grants of their own, including those that directly support artistic creation.

-These grants are all built to encourage New England-based presenting organizations (based in Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, and Vermont) the opportunity to successfully plan, execute, support, and showcase the work of theater, dance, and music artists from around the world.
+These grants are all designed to provide New England-based presenting organizations (based in Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, and Vermont) the opportunity to successfully plan, execute, support, and showcase the work of theater, dance, and music artists from around the world.
 These presenting groups must have 501(c)(3) status, or be a school or government entity, but need not “formally” be a music or arts organization.

-All said and done, in 2015 NEFA made 418 grants totalling more than $3 million to artists and presenting organizations in New England, throughout the U.S., and internationally.
 NEFA not only supplies a very detailed search engine sharing all of its previous grantees in all sectors; it also provides very detailed eligibility and deadline information for each grant opportunity.
 In the world of music performance granting, NEFA is as thorough and transparent as they come.

 - Search for staff contact info and bios in PeopleFinder (paid subscribers only.)